 Cinco de Mayo is quickly approaching.
 If you were wondering, it is Sunday, May 5th.
 Are you already preparing for a big feast?
-If you are in need of delicious recipes I have you covered with a full meal.
-Enjoy!
+If you are in need of delicious Mexcian food recipes I have you covered with a full meal.

-While this recipe may seem long and fussy, it is very simple to put together.
+While this Cinco de Mayo recipe may seem long and fussy, it is very simple to put together.
 To save time you can prepare a few components ahead of time.
 The combination of spicy peppers, grilled pineapple and Carne Asada is downright delicious.

 Carne Asada Tacos